Novartis golden handshake angers shareholders, politicians

-ZURICH (Reuters) - Pharma group Novartis’ NOVN.VX decision to pay up to 72 million Swiss francs ($77.94 million) to outgoing chairman Daniel Vasella has unleashed a wave of indignation among activist shareholders and politicians.
+ZURICH, Feb 17 (Reuters) - Pharma group Novartis’ decision to pay up to 72 million Swiss francs ($77.94 million) to outgoing chairman Daniel Vasella has unleashed a wave of indignation among activist shareholders and politicians.

 Vasella will receive the “golden handshake” in tranches of 12 million francs over six years if he respects the non-competition clauses of his contract, triggering criticism across political camps.